Custody (2023 film)

 Custody is a 2023 Indian period action thriller film directed by Venkat Prabhu and produced by Srinivasa Chitturi under Srinivasaa Silver Screen and Anji Industries.
 It was shot simultaneously in Telugu and Tamil languages.
 The film stars Naga Chaitanya (in his Tamil debut), Arvind Swamy, Krithi Shetty, Priyamani, R. Sarathkumar, Ramki and Sampath Raj.
-The music was composed by Ilaiyaraaja and Yuvan Shankar Raja, while the cinematography and editing were handled by S. R. Kathir and Venkat Raajen.
+The music was composed by the father-son duo, Ilaiyaraaja and Yuvan Shankar Raja, while the cinematography and editing were handled by S. R. Kathir and Venkat Raajen.
 Custody was released on 12 May 2023 to mixed reviews from critics and became a box-office bomb.